 Planning Treatment for Multiple Myeloma

 Before beginning treatment for multiple myeloma your physician may discuss with you the option of undergoing high-dose chemotherapy with an autologous stem cell transplant (ASCT), which utilizes a patient’s own stem cells.
-Most of the clinical trials conducted over the past two decades have shown that patients who undergo ASCT after they have achieved a remission with conventional chemotherapy are more likely to experience a prolonged time to disease progression compared to patients who undergo conventional dose induction chemotherapy.2
+Most clinical trials conducted over the past two decades have shown that patients who undergo ASCT after they have achieved a remission with conventional chemotherapy experience improved outcomes.2

-It is important consider the possibility of a future ASCT at the time of diagnosis because stem cells have to be collected and frozen early in the disease course even if the treatment plan involves reserving the transplant for treatment after a myeloma recurrence.
+It is important to consider the possibility of a future ASCT at the time of diagnosis because stem cells have to be collected and frozen early in the disease course even if the initial treatment plan involves ASCT for treatment after a myeloma recurrence.

 The other reason it is important to have this discussion is that opting to plan for an ASCT determines which chemotherapy drugs will make up the initial treatment.
 A type of chemotherapy drug called an alkylating agent such as Alkeran® (melphalan) damages stem cells making collection difficult or impossible.
 Thus, patients who elect to have stem cells collected and stored are frequently treated with induction regimens that do not include alkylating agents.
 Patients who elect not to receive a stem cell transplant, or who are not candidates for stem cell transplantation because of advanced age or poor health, are often treated with an Alkeran® -based regimen.